Server requirements

 JAVA_OPTS="-Djava.awt.headless=true -Xms512m -Xmx768m"

-A common vertical scaling of the server adds an additional CPU and more memory:
+A common vertical scaling step is to add one CPU and more memory:

 * 2 CPUs